farnazj/Trustnet-Backend/README.md

     + NODE_ENV (one of 'development', 'test', or 'production'.
 The default is set to 'development')
     + LOG_LEVEL (refer to [Winston's](https://www.npmjs.com/package/winston) documentation)

-### Redis Server
+#### Redis Server
 This server stores session ids in a Redis store.
-You should have [Redis](https://redis.io/download) installed and running on your machine so that TrustNetBackend sets up a client and connects to it.
+You should have [Redis](https://redis.io/download) installed and running on your machine before launching the server.

 #### Run TrustNetBackend Server
 cd to the root directory of the project.
 Run: